This information has been adapted for the following New York Counties: Dutchess, Orange, Putnam, Rockland, and Westchester.

 What if I cannot attend my court date?

 You can bring a letter that explains why you cannot attend BEFORE the scheduled court date.
 Take the letter to the clerk’s office.
 If you cannot bring a letter, you can call the court and ask how to let the judge know that you will not be able to attend the court date.
 You will have to contact the court after that date to find out what happened.

 If you do not show up for your court date and the court does not know why, the judge can issue a default judgment in your absence.
 If you are the person who filed the petition, the judge may dismiss your case.

 What happens when my case is called?

 If you have supporting documentation you would like the judge to see, you should bring it with you to court.
 Sometimes the judge will review these documents and accept them as evidence in your case.
-Evidence is information presented to the court to prove a case.
+Evidence is information presented to the court to support or rebut facts.